 According to a report released by the Florida Department of Highway Safety and Motor Vehicles there were more than 9,000 crashes involving pedestrians in 2015, resulting in 7,870 reported injuries and 632 reported deaths.
 Pedestrian crashes accounted for more than 20 percent of all traffic-related fatalities in Florida, making them the second deadliest type of crash in the entire state.

 Reckless drivers claim thousands of lives in Florida each year, and the families of those victims are left facing potentially massive medical bills and funeral expenses along with the emotional distress that comes with losing a loved one.
 If you lost a loved one in a crash caused by a negligent driver, you may be able to file a lawsuit to secure compensation to cover those costs and any other damages you may have incurred.
-Call us at (813) 336-3348 to speak with one of our Tampa car accident attorneys at Givens Givens Sparks, or fill out our online form to request a free case evaluation today.
+Call us at (813) 336-3348 to speak with one of our Tampa car accident attorneys at Robert Sparks Attorneys, or fill out our online form to request a free case evaluation today.